 | Low Season (January – February) | Heavy rainfall, high humidity, occasional storms | Cheaper stays, quiet atmosphere, crowd-free visits |

-Although Jungut Batu Beach is dynamic and Mushroom Bay is a good water sports venue, Dream Beach Bali is a place of raw beauty and quietness.
+Although Jungut Batu Beach is dynamic and Mushroom Bay is a good water sports venue, Dreamland Beach Bali is a place of raw beauty and quietness.
 It is perfect for those travellers who do not seek active beaches but a picturesque peace.

 Relax under the warm and bright sun along the seashore of Dreamland Beach.
 The wide stretch of white sand is perfect for enjoying tanning and Bali’s coastal breeze.
 A sunbed and umbrella typically cost IDR 50,000 to 100,000 (₹275 to ₹550).
 Visit during the morning or in the late afternoon when the sun is not too harsh.
 Many locals offer on-the-spot massages on your sunbed and expect to pay around IDR 100,000 (₹550) for a 30-minute foot or back massage.